os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

 }
 </style>
 #### Scause register
-When an exception occurs, an event number indicating **source event of the interrupt/abnormal** is written into the CSR, recorded in the ``Exception Code`` field; if the event is caused by an interrupt, the ``Interrupt`` bit is set. scause register
+When an exception occurs, an event number indicating **the source of the interrupt/exception** will be written into the CSR, recorded in the ``Exception Code`` field; if the event is caused by an interrupt, the ``Interrupt`` bit is set.

 ![w:1150](figs/rv-cause.png)